 Small talk is another word for networking.
 And unless you have all that you need and all the friends you would ever want, networking is definitely for you!

 How to Not Make Small Talk

-The absolute worst thing we can do when we are in a situation that requires small talk, like meeting people for the first time, being at a meeting & not everyone is there yet, seeing people in the break room, etc., is to pepper questions at people.
+The worst thing we can do when we are in a situation that requires small talk, like meeting people for the first time, being at a meeting & not everyone is there yet, seeing people in the break room, etc., is to pepper questions at people.
 And yet it’s the most common advice out there on the interwebs.

 How many times does someone ask you a broad question like, “What’s going on in your life?” for which you have no answer.
 It puts us on the spot & we can never think of what’s going on in our lives!

 I can’t remember what I did over the weekend when someone asks me on Monday!

 The worst thing you can do is put people on the spot.
 That makes you a less desirable person and you really want people to like you.